szhu/WallTap/README.md

 ## Usage

-- **Physical circuit:** An Arduino's A1 pin is connected to a 10MΩ resistor, which is connected to both the A0 pin and the sensor.
+- **Circuit:** The circuit requires an Arduino plugged into the computer via USB.
+Wire the circuit according to the comment at the top of <WallTap.ino>.
+You may need to adjust the resistance based on your environment.
 The sensor is any conductive material, which the user will be touching to activate the sensor.

 - **Arduino code:** Load the following code into the Arduino: `WallTap.ino`

 - **Computer code:** This code currently only works on Mac, but the Mac-specific part is trivial.
 To use the code, install Deno (`brew install deno` or <https://deno.land/#installation>).
 The run `deno run --allow-run WallTap.ts`.

+When you start the Arduino, it will spend a few seconds calibrating.
+(The serial monitor or the Deno program will show you when it's calibrating.)
+During the calbration period, you should move your hand to be close to the sensor, but not touching it.
+This will make sure that the system knows that that level of capacitance corresponds to not touching the sensor.

+To re-calibrate, you can reset the Arduino by pressing the reset button on it.